-Performance Element Description Performance Cohort Reporting Cohort Q2 After Exit Employment, Secondary or Post- Secondary Education or Training Denominator All enrolled Participants Numerator The number employed or in Secondary or Post- Secondary Education/Training during Q2 after Exit.
+Performance Element Description Performance Cohort Reporting Cohort Q2 After Exit Employment, Secondary or Post- Secondary Education or Training Denominator All enrolled Participants Numerator The number employed or in Secondary or Post-Secondary Education/Training during Q2 after Exit.
 Note: Trainings that are funded with WIOA Youth funds are in-program services and cannot be counted as a placement.
-Q2 after Exit Q4 after Exit Q4 After Exit Employment, Secondary or Post- Secondary Education or Training Denominator All enrolled Participants Numerator The number employed or in Secondary or Post- Secondary Education/Training during Q4 after Exit.
+Q2 after Exit Q4 after Exit Q4 After Exit Employment, Secondary or Post- Secondary Education or Training Denominator All enrolled Participants Numerator The number employed or in Secondary or Post-Secondary Education/Training during Q4 after Exit.
 Note: Trainings that are funded with WIOA Youth funds are in-program services and cannot be counted as a placement.
 Q4 after Exit Q6 after Exit Credential Attainment Denominator All Participants who are enrolled in a Secondary or Post-Secondary Education/Training service at Registration that leads to a DOL recognized Credential or engage in a Secondary or Post-Secondary Education/Training service during in-program services that leads to a DOL recognized Credential.
 Numerator The number than earn a Credential between Participation Date and 1 year after Exit date.
 Note: A Participant who attains a High School Diploma or GED can only be counted in the Numerator if they are employed or in a Post-Secondary Education/Training program that leads to a recognized Post-Secondary Credential any time after Exit.
 1 Year after Exit 1 year after Exit

-Performance Element Description Performance Cohort Reporting Cohort Measurable Skill Gains Denominator All Participants enrolled in a Secondary or Training service that leads to a DOL recognized Credential at any time during a program year (July 1-June 30) during in-program services.
+Performance Element Description Performance Cohort Reporting Cohort Measurable Skill Gains All Participants enrolled in a Secondary or Training service that leads to a DOL recognized Credential at any time during a program year (July 1-June 30).
 Numerator The number that has at least one type of measurable skill gain during the program year of enrollment in a Secondary or Training service regardless of Participation date.
+This includes participants who continue to receive services as well as those who have participated during the reporting period (July 1-June 30) and have Exited the program.
+Participants who exit to Follow-Up between July-June 30 may record a skill gain while in Follow-Up status.
 Measurable Skill Gains include High School Diploma/GED; Educational Function Level Achievement; Secondary or Post-Secondary Achievement; Training Milestone; Skills Progression.
 See Definitions for Measurable Skill Gains below.
 By June 30 of each program year a Participant engages in a Training or Education Service Program Year Q4